ranieldodriguez/Main/README.md

 ### My Cybersecurity Experience and Goals

 I have a robust background in cybersecurity, with extensive experience in network security, vulnerability management, and threat analysis.
-My journey has taken me through various roles, from a Security Engineer to more specialized positions focusing on cloud security.
+My journey has taken me through various roles, from Help Desk Technician to more specialized positions focusing in Security Engineering.
 My goal is to become a Cloud Security Guru, mastering cloud-based security solutions, and ensuring robust protection in cloud environments.
 This section will document my experiences, insights, and the knowledge I acquire along the way.

 ## Leadership